Spikhalskiy/zerotier-unraid-docker/README.md

 Now, when you connect Zerotier on any of your devices - a VPN connection will be set up and all connected devices will be available like they are in the same network.
 SMB shares/TimeMachine will be autodetected and available like you are in the same network, all UIs will be available on \<ip from the step 4\>:\<usual port\>.

+# Unraid 6.12+

+If you would like to access local system services of Unraid (e.g. ssh or webgui) you must ensure the zerotier interface is added as a listering interface.
+To do this go to **Settings** -> **Network Settings** in Unraid.
+Copy the interface name corresponding to Zerotier from the **Routing Table**.
+The interface usually has a prefix 'zt'.
+Afterwards paste the interface name into "Include listening interfaces" field under **Interface Extra** section, and hit apply.
+Kudos to user [Vivent](https://forums.unraid.net/profile/163693-vivent/) who originally reported [this solution](https://forums.unraid.net/topic/72030-support-spikhalskiy-zerotier/?do=findComment&comment=1283870).